-On a short term trip, it’s easy to pick up all kinds of odds and ends to take home–but the prospect of carrying around wood carvings, musical instruments, glass figurines and more for months on end make it very easy to turn down even the most persistent craft sellers.
+On a short term trip, it’s easy to pick up all kinds of odds and ends to take home–but the prospect of carrying around wood carvings, musical instruments, glass figurines and more for months on end makes it very easy to turn down even the most persistent craft sellers.

 7. You develop a system.

-When you book a place to stay three times a month instead of three times a year, it’s easy to develop an efficient system of booking: you know what you’re looking for in accommodation, what you can tolerate not having, and where your priorities lie.
+When you book a place to stay three times a month instead of three times a year, it’s easy to develop an efficient system of booking: you know what you’re looking for in an accommodation, what you can tolerate not having, and where your priorities lie.

-Not only does this end up leaving you more satisfied with where you stay (or rent a car from, or fly with), it also means that you end up finding places much more efficiently: for Jeremy and I, our lodging search almost always starts with Airbnb and heads to Booking.com from there.
+Not only does this end up leaving you more satisfied with where you stay (or rent a car from, or fly with), it also means that you end up finding places much more efficiently: for Jeremy and me, our lodging search almost always starts with Airbnb and heads to Booking.com from there.